 – Update the HNT standards overview and work plan.

-– Create and maintain a living list of the certification and interoperability testing (CIT) activities in other organizations related to technologies based on ITU-T Recommendations from WP1/15.
+– Maintain the living list of the conformance and interoperability testing (CIT) activities in other organizations related to technologies based on ITU-T Recommendations from WP1/15.

-– Update the ANT web presentation corresponding to the revisions of the ANT standardization overview and work plans in order to maintain easy access to the actual information.
+– Update the ANT and HNT web presentations corresponding to the revisions of the ANT and HNT standardization overviews and work plans in order to maintain easy access to the actual information.

 – Respond to specific requests for information on ANT and HNT standards from other standards organizations and other interested entities.